hphelion/documentation/community/community.services-identity-using.md

 ### Using the dashboards {#UI}

-You can use the [HP Helion OpenStack Dashboard](/helion/community/dashboard/how-works/) to work with the Identity service.
+You can use the [HP Helion OpenStack Dashboard](/helion/community/dashboard/how-works/) to work with many aspects of the Identity service.

-Note: Domain management is not available using the Helion OpenStack Dashboard.
-You can use the CLI for domain management instead.
+**Note**: [Domain management](#userdomains) is not available using the Helion OpenStack Dashboard.
+You can use the CLI for [domain management](#userdomains) instead.

 ###Using the API {#API}

-You can use a low-level, raw REST API to access  HP Identity.
+You can use a low-level, raw REST API to access the Identity service.
 See the [OpenStack Identity API v2.0 Reference](http://api.openstack.org/api-ref-identity-v2.html).

 ###Using the CLI {#cli}

-You can use the command-line interface software to access HP Identity.
+You can use the command-line interface software to access the Identity service.
 See the [OpenStack Command Line Interface Reference](http://docs.openstack.org/cli-reference/content/keystoneclient_commands.html).

 For more information on installing the CLI, see [Install the OpenStack command-line clients](http://docs.openstack.org/user-guide/content/install_clients.html).